vasilakisfil/Introspected-REST/README.md

    actually employ. "+suffix" constructs for as-yet unregistered structured syntaxes SHOULD NOT be used, given the possibility of conflicts with future suffix definitions.

+In some cases, a new media type may not "fit" under any currently defined top-level type names.
+Such cases are expected to be quite rare.
+However, if such a case does arise, a new type name can be defined to accommodate it.
+Definition of a new top-level type name MUST be done via a Standards Track RFC; no other mechanism can be used to define additional type names.

+Parameter names have the syntax as media type names and values:

+       parameter-name = restricted-name

+   Note that this syntax is somewhat more restrictive than what is allowed by the ABNF in [RFC2045] and amended by [RFC2231].

+   Parameter names are case-insensitive and no meaning is attached to the order in which they appear.
+It is an error for a specific parameter to be specified more than once.

+4.11.
+Fragment Identifier Requirements

+   Media type registrations can specify how applications should interpret fragment identifiers (specified in Section 3.5 of [RFC3986]) associated with the media type.

+Freed, et al.             Best Current Practice                [Page 18]

+RFC 6838                 Media Type Registration            January 2013

+   Media types are encouraged to adopt fragment identifier schemes that are used with semantically similar media types.
+In particular, media types that use a named structured syntax with a registered "+suffix" MUST follow whatever fragment identifier rules are given in the structured syntax suffix registration.